 The Penn State’s Grape and Wine Team offer a number of education resources provided through the Penn State Extension.
 Videos, articles and other resources cover topics such as wine production, consumer behavior, and managing nutrients, diseases and insects in the vineyard.

-A blog, Facebook page and newsletter are a few of the tools the team uses to share real-time information with audiences around the world.
+A Wine & Grapes U. blog, Facebook page and newsletter are a few of the tools the team uses to share real-time information with audiences around the world.
 "We reach viticulture and wine industry professionals well beyond the United States -- we have subscribers from Europe, Australia, China and more who want to keep up to date on what we are doing," Kelley said.

 Other core members of Penn State's Grape and Wine Team include Michael Campbell, professor of biology at Penn State Behrend and director of the Lake Erie Regional Grape Research and Extension Center; Jody Timer, research technologist in entomology at the Lake Erie center; Don Smith, research technologist in plant science; and Andy Muza, extension educator based in Erie County.